-I developed Skid School Driver Skills Development Program to focus on emergency skills in the hands-on portion of the class, and on a general knowledge of vehicle behavior and equipment safety parameters as they relate to the driver's and the vehicle's preparedness for handling the kind of emergency response that we are teaching and practicing in the hands-on portion of the training.
+I developed Skid School Driver Skills Development Program to focus on emergency skills in the hands-on portion of the class.
+Throughout the session, the instructors provide a general knowledge of vehicle behavior and equipment safety parameters as they relate to driver and vehicle preparedness for developing the emergency response that we are teaching and practicing in the hands-on portion of the training.

-It is derived from the program we provided to the Vermont Police Academy for 30 years, and that we currently provide to the insurers of municipalities for police, fire and EMT drivers as well as other municipal employees in the Northeast.
+Our program is derived from the training we provided to the Vermont Police Academy for 30 years, and that we currently provide to the insurers of municipalities for police, fire and EMT drivers as well as other municipal employees in the Northeast.

-All of our hands-on drills are designed to provide practice and build expertise in skills that are required for safely negotiating predictable emergencies such as a deer in the road or being forced out of your lane.
-By their very nature, the emergency response required in these drills cannot be practiced anywhere but in a safe, controlled and obstacle-free environment that is large enough to enable us to train at speeds that approximate actual highway conditions at the time of the emergency.
-This is why it is so difficult for us to find adequate training space in an area that would be more convenient for Skid School participants.
-Compromising on safety parameters is not an option for us.
+All of our hands-on drills are designed to build expertise in skills that are required for safely negotiating predictable emergencies such as a deer in the road or being forced out of your lane.
+By their very nature, the emergency response required in these drills cannot be practiced anywhere but in a safe, controlled and obstacle-free environment that is large enough to enable us to train at speeds that reflect actual highway conditions at the time of the emergency.

 The serpentine links a number of turns together in rapid succession.
 It is a technically difficult drill that requires considerable practice.
 The payoff is that when a driver swerves to avoid a deer or other obstacle suddenly in his path, the practiced response of smoothly linking the turn that returns the driver to his lane after the initial swerve is the result of practice and conditioning that separates a trip into the trees or a spin-out on the shoulder from a near-miss.